Adventure Canada – Driving On Gravel

 At any time of year, the weather can change suddenly.
 A downpour can make the road you’re on into a mudslide.
 That’s when you need 4WD!

-If you come across deep puddles and you are not sure, get out and check out the situation.
+If you come across deep puddles and you are not sure, get out and check on the situation.

-For some backcountry roads a 4WD is recommended, so you might be okay with an ordinary car if the conditions are good.
+For some backcountry roads, a 4WD is recommended but you will be okay with an ordinary car if the conditions are good.
 Other roads are for 4WD only.
 There is always a good reason for it.
 You may encounter deep water on the road, or rocks and boulders that require high clearance, washouts that normal cars can’t climb through or steep banks.